-Generation of Assembly Code Recall that CompCert x86 assembly language is not realistic enough as it does not prevent a program from allocating an infinite number of stack frames.
+Generation of Assembly Code Recall that CompCert x86 assembly language is not realistic enough as it does not prevent from allocating an infinite number of stack frames.
 Our goal, as one of our main applications of our quantitative refinement, is to make the CompCert x86 assembly language more realistic by having it model a contiguous finite stack that is preallocated at the beginning of the program.
-The semantics of our new CompCert x86 assembly is parameterized by the size $sz+4^3$ of the whole stack (provided, in most cases, by the host operating system).
-We call this new x86 semantics $\mathsf{ASM}{sz}$ .
-We design it in such a way that an execution goes wrong if the program tries to access more than sz bytes of stack.
-In other words, stack overflow becomes possible in $ASM{sz}$ .
+The semantics (but not the syntax) of our new CompCert x86 assembly is parameterized by the size $sz + 4^4$ of the whole stack (provided, in most cases, by the host operating system).
+We call this new x86 semantics ASM{sz}.
+We design it in such a way that an execution goes wrong if the program tries to access more than sz